Louisiana Delivery Truck Accident Attorneys

 Hold the Liable Party Responsible.
 Call a Louisiana Personal Injury Lawyer.

 You need to call a Louisiana personal injury lawyer today.
-Louisiana law stipulates a one-year statute of limitations on personal injury cases, as well as one year to file a wrongful death suit.
 You don’t need to face the legal process alone: Gordon McKernan Injury Attorneys have decades of experience helping Louisianans impacted by truck accidents and wrongful deaths.
 Before you file your delivery van accident claim, call Gordon McKernan.

 Call Gordon McKernan Injury Attorneys for a Free Consultation